MicrosoftDocs/CordovaDocs/cordovadocs/2015/debug-test/visual-studio-unit-testing-with-chutzpah.md

-<properties pageTitle="Using the Chutzpah test runner"
+---
-  description="Using the Chutzpah test runner" services="" documentationCenter="" authors="Kraig Brockschmidt" />
+title: "Using the Chutzpah test runner"
+author: "jmatthiesen"
+ms.prod: "visual-studio-dev14"
+ms.author: "jmatthiesen"
+---

 #Using the Chutzpah test runner with a Cordova App project